tryolabs/TLSphinx/README.md

 #### Hypotesis

-This struct represent the result of a _decode_ attempt.
+This struct represents the result of a _decode_ attempt.
 It has a `text` property with the best scored text and a `score` with the score value.
-This struct implement `Printable` so you can print it with `println(hypotesis_value)`.
+This struct implements `Printable` so you can print it with `println(hypotesis_value)`.

 ### Examples

-#### Process an Audio File
+#### Processing an Audio File

 As an example let's see how to decode the speech in an audio file.
 To do so you first need to create a `Config` object and pass it to the `Decoder` constructor.
-With the decoder you can perform automatic speech recognition from an audio file like this:
+With the decoder you can perform automatic speech recognition from an audio file like so:

 ```swift
 import TLSphinx